restarone/comfortable-mexican-sofa-docs/Using-CacheSweeper-to-Inform-Updates-or-to-Clear-Caches.md

 ```
   # A class that is included as a sweeper to admin base controller if it's set
+  # You could also give a array of sweepers
   config.admin_cache_sweeper = CmsAdminSweeper
 ```